weluse/fastbill-automatic/README.md

 $ bundle exec guard
 ```

+## Documentation

+This gem is documented using [RDoc](http://rdoc.sourceforge.net/doc/).
+You can generated the entire documentation locally using
+`bundle exec rake rdoc`.

 ## Contributing to fastbill-automatic

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.